Q

 What happens after I submit my EMAF application?

-EMAF applications will be reviewed in the order they are received unless extraordinary health claims (i.e. life dependent surgeries) are received.
-Each claim is assessed on a case-by-case basis and takes into account each Survivor’s individual needs.
+EMAF applications will be reviewed in the order they are received unless extraordinary health applications (i.e. life dependent surgeries) are received.
+Each application is assessed on a case-by-case basis and takes into account each Survivor’s individual needs.

 Payments for eligible items will be issued on a first come first served basis except for life dependent surgeries which will be given priority.
 If there is more need than available funds in a fiscal year, a Survivor’s application will automatically be carried over to the following fiscal year and that Survivor’s application will be prioritized in the next fiscal year.

-Each applicant who requested EMAF funding will be notified in writing if they will be receiving EMAF funding within 30 calendar days of submitting the application unless there are extenuating circumstances.
+Each applicant who requested EMAF funding will be notified in writing if they will be receiving EMAF funding within 30 calendar days of submitting the application unless there are extenuating circumstances/fund availability review.

 When will EMAF payments be issued?